bluefireteam/bitmap/README.md

 # Flutter Bitmap

-A minimalist [Flutter](https://flutter.dev/) package to help bitmaps operations.
+A minimalist [Flutter](https://flutter.dev/) package to perform fast bitmaps operations.
 The focus here is to provide a cool bitmap manipulation interface.

 ![transform image dog](transform.jpg)

 The package standard format is [RGBA32](https://en.wikipedia.org/wiki/RGBA_color_space).

+Bitmap uses the Dart FFI to perform operations such as contrast, brightness, saturation, and exposure.

-For now, things like format encoding, exif and multi-frame images are not the concern of this package.
+For now, things like format encoding, EXIF and multi-frame images are not the concern of this package.
 If that is your need, check [`image`](https://pub.dartlang.org/packages/image).
 Some of the algorithms here are heavily inspired by this awesome lib.

 ## Why this exists?